 USB to UART serial converter with voltage translator schematic

-Starting from the left we have a USB type B connector.
-In series with the USB 5V VCC is MC33190 a PTC resettable fuse F1.
+Starting from left we have a USB type B connector.
+In series with the USB 5V VCC is MC33190 a PTC (Positive Thermal Coefficient) resettable fuse F1.
 This protects the USB host by limiting the current to 500mA.

-After the fuse, there is L2 BLM21PG221SN1D ferrite bead that blocks high-frequency switching noise from the IC that can induce noise on the USB power supply.
+After the fuse, there is L2 BLM21PG221SN1D ferrite bead that stops high-frequency switching noise from the IC to be induced on the USB power supply.

 D1 and R1 is a green power indicator LED and it's current limiting resistor.